mayflower/capnproto-typescript-k8s/infrastructure/minikube/README.md

 ### Configuration

-> **IMPORTANT**: Go to [minikube/env/](env) directory and copy the `*.yaml.sample` files to the same file without the `.sample` extension into same directory.
-Edit your new `ENV` files and make changes as needed.

 Configure number of CPU cores, maximum amount of memory, disk size and VM driver (we recommend `hyperkit` for MacOS).
-Therefore, to tweak your `minikube` installation copy and edit a [values.yaml](env/values.yaml.sample) file like this:
+Therefore, to tweak your `minikube` installation copy and edit a [properties.yaml](env/properties.yaml) file like this:

 ````yaml
 num_cpu: 2